theNewDynamic/oregonsadventurecoast.com/content/sitepages/enter-to-win-south-coast-clambake-giveaway.md

 * Three-Night Stay at The Mill Casino • Hotel & RV Park for Two in Double Room&nbsp;*(Value $900.
 Some restrictions may apply)*

-* Grab a Bite at the Back Alley Pub & Grill and the Blue Heron Bistro&nbsp;*(Value $????.
+* Grab a Bite at the Back Alley Pub & Grill and the Blue Heron Bistro with Gift Certificates&nbsp;*(Value $????.
 Some restrictions may apply)*

 * **Total value of this prize package is $1,140!**